UC's academic workers strike brings stress to undergraduates

 Many University of California students fear the strike may extend well into next year, disrupting their plans to apply to degree programs.

-University of California, Berkeley sophomore Janna Nassar said she believes academic workers should be better paid, but she is growing concerned as the strike continues.
+University of California, Berkeley sophomore Jana Nassar said she believes academic workers should be better paid, but she is growing concerned as the strike continues.
 She was counting on final review sessions with her graduate student instructor for one of her economics classes before she takes the final exam next week.
-But now the 18 year old said that’s not an option.
+But now the 18-year-old said that’s not an option.

 Before the strike, she said she attended lectures for that class three times a week and two discussion sessions with the graduate student instructor.
 She is required to complete the class before she can declare a major in economics next year.